These cars set new land speed records at Bonneville in 1953. We acquired our car from its long-term owner via Hemmings classified ad.

 Why is this relatively common car in the collection?
-Quite frankly it deserves more attention than it ordinarily gets in the annals of performance sports cars.
-With a crude but very torquey engine with a bore of 3.44 inches and a stroke of 4.38 inches, it was capable of great pulling power, so much so that the American versions have the first gear blocked out.
-Beyond that, however, this 2.6 liter four cylinder 90 horsepower basic Austin engine, was very reliable, and consequently somewhat apart from other sports cars available in the early 1950s.
+Frankly, it deserves more attention than it ordinarily gets in the annals of performance sports cars.
+With a crude but torqued engine with a bore of 3.44 inches and a stroke of 4.38 inches, it was capable of great pulling power, so much so that the American versions have the first gear blocked out.
+Beyond that, however, this 2.6 liter four-cylinder 90 horsepower basic Austin engine, was reliable, and consequently somewhat apart from other sports cars available in the early 1950s.

 As a publicity stunt and also as a test of the endurance of this engine, Donald Healey took a stock passenger car to the International Record Trials at Bonneville Salt Flats in September 1953.
-He broke more than 100 class D (2.0 to 3.3 liter engine displacement) records and he also broke the all American stock car record distances from 5 to 3,000 miles.
+He broke over 100 class D (2.0 to 3.3-litre engine displacement) records and he also broke the all American stock car record distances from 5 to 3,000 miles.
 In addition, the strictly stock Austin Healey averaged 104 miles per hour for 30 hours with a high top speed, and a modified stocker achieved a two way average of 142.6 miles per hour!
-The company advertised “the world’s fastest production car”.
+The company advertised “the world’s fastest production car.”

-The beautiful body was designed by Gerry Coker and to this day, represents a timeless styling, particularly the early folding windshield versions which, though very impractical (as we will see in the driver impressions) certainly gave the car a sexy look and increased the top speed in the down position.
-With its first gear boxed out, the Austin four speed transmission gave three useful speeds, but an overdrive which was actuated in second and third gear gave in effect five speeds.
-Because of the power/weight of the engine 60 miles an hour was easily achieved at the 2500 RPM.
+The beautiful body was designed by Gerry Coker and to this day, represents a timeless styling, particularly the early folding windshield versions which, though very impractical (as we will see in the driver impressions) gave the car a sexy look and increased the top speed in the down position.
+With its first gear boxed out, the Austin four-speed transmission gave three useful speeds, but an overdrive which was actuated in second and third gear gave in effect five speeds.
+Because of the power/weight of the engine, they easily achieved 60 miles at 2500 RPM.

 As occurs with many production sports cars, the first model is usually the most classic, or at least the most attractive.
 Later came the heavier, less sporting 100-6 version which had creature comfort modifications described Road and Track in January 1957 as “two more cylinders, two more seats, two more wheelbase inches, and two more miles per hour.”
 Its acceleration was not much better than the more primitive 100-4 model.

-In 1954, Road and Track Magazine wrote with reference to the effort at Bonneville, “Even more significant are the new production stock car records.
-This car finally cracked a 16 year old American unlimited record of 107.66 mph held by supercharged Cord, by clocking 109.23 mph for five miles.
-The 24 hour mark for international Class D racing cars was set by the Austin Healey at an average of 104.32 mph for the 24 hour distance
+In 1954, Road and Track Magazine wrote regarding the effort at Bonneville, “Even more significant are the new production stock car records.
+This car finally cracked a 16-year-old American unlimited record of 107.66 mph held by supercharged Cord, by clocking 109.23 mph for five miles.
+The Austin Healey set the 24 hour mark for international Class D racing cars at an average of 104.32 mph for the 24 hour distance.”

 There’s nothing special to say about our car.
-When I realized the excellent Bonneville history and recognized the fact that the 100-4, with its folding windshield is the one to get, looking best in the black color, it was easy to find a fine example in Hemmings from a long term owner who restored the car but was moving to Florida as part of his retirement.
+When I realized the excellent Bonneville history and recognized that the 100-4, with its folding windshield is the one to get, looking best in the black color, it was easy to find a fine example in Hemmings from a long-term owner who restored the car but was moving to Florida as part of his retirement.
 I hope I convinced him that his beauty has a good home.